-LONG-TERM-CARE insurance has proven to be a problematic product, and sales have been declining for almost a decade.
+LONG-TERM-CARE insurance has proven to be a problematic product, and sales have been in decline.
 Many insurers have dropped out of the market.
 Others have jacked up premiums, making coverage unaffordable for both current and potential policyholders.

 Many folks purchase policies that will cover maybe three years of nursing home costs.
 Arguably, that’s the wrong approach.
 Using savings, you might be able to afford a year or two in a nursing home.
 Instead, the big risk is spending five years or more in a nursing home.
 With that in mind, you might purchase a policy that will pay benefits for more years but hold down costs by opting for a long elimination period, such as six months or a year, which is the initial period when you have to cover costs before the insurance company starts paying.

 In addition, pay careful attention to the details.
 For a policy to start paying, what are the triggers?
 Usually, you have to display cognitive impairment or need help with at least two “activities of daily living,” such as eating, bathing and getting dressed.
 See if the daily benefit rises each year with inflation.
 Find out what’s covered if you opt for in-home care or if you’re in an assisted living facility, rather than a nursing home.
 Most traditional LTC policies sold today allow you to use your benefits for care at home or in assisted living facilities, but it’s good to confirm the details.

 What if you buy a policy and the premiums rise so much that they become unaffordable?
 Rather than dropping the policy, talk to the insurer about whether you can keep the premium the same by reducing the size of the benefit.
 That isn’t ideal—but at least you’ll salvage some coverage after all those years of premium payments.